-The number of all observed HDs (n = 34, 8.31%) in our study is on the upper limit described in the literature (0.3-10%) [1, 3, 4].
-If we follow only operatively treated HDs (three patients) frequency would be 0.69%.
+The number of all observed HDs (n=34, 8.31%) in our study is on the upper limit described in the literature (0.3-10%) [1, 3, 4].
+If we follow only operatively treated HDs (3 patients) frequency would be 0.69%.
 There are several factors such as the posterior operative approach, middle hospital volume, lack of surgeon experience, which could explain this high incidence of HD [4, 13].
-Also, we included a wide range of patients in our study, even the patients with an increased risk for HD - older patients with cement prosthesis, posttraumatic THA, psychiatric patients, and patients with neuromuscular impairment.
-Older age is associated with a lack of coordination, senses and muscle weakness, comorbidity, poor compliance, and preference to falling.
-Abovementioned characteristics of older patients increase the risk of HD.
+Also, we included a wide range of patients in our study, even those patients with increased risk for HD: older patients with cement prosthesis, posttraumatic THA, psychiatric patients and patients with neuromuscular impairment.
+Older age is associated with a lack of coordination, senses and muscle weakness, comorbidity, bad compliance and preference to falling.
+Above mentioned characteristic of older patients increases the risk of HD.

-Data that come from national registers or multicentric studies took patients with "ideal" characteristics such as large femoral head, non-cement prosthesis, and numerous exclusion criteria [3, 19].
-The advantage of our study was that we did not have a loss of patients because each patient treated in our hospital was adequately followed as there is no other hospital where HD could be treated.
+Data that come from national registers or multicentric studies took patients with "ideal" characteristics such as: large femoral head, non-cement prosthesis, and numerous exclusion criteria [3, 19].
+The advantage of our study was that we did not have a loss of patients because every single patient treated in our hospital was followed adequately as there is no other hospital where HD could be treated.

 Another potential risk factor for HD is the so-called early mobilization regimen of physical therapy [21].
-Every patient in our medical center is subsided to early mobilization, so we were not able to evaluate it as a risk factor.
+Every patient in our medical center is subsided to early mobilization, so we were not able to evaluate it as risk factor.